01 Sep THE WORKOUT ENVIRONMENT. Learn about the super slow zone owned by Sarasota Chiropractor.

 Bright colors are also ubiquitous in most health clubs.
 Brightly painted machines with pastel padding and neon lights are not uncommon.
 Our experience has shown that bright colors are distracting and during a hard workout can actually be nauseating.
 It is as if you have entered some exertion-induced Alice in Wonderland experience.
 Black, White and shades of gray are much more conducive to concentration.
 At Ultimate Exercise our equipment is white with black padding and the carpet is a neutral gray.
 Ken Hutchins makes all of his SuperSlow Systems equipment in black and white.
 The more visually neutral you workout area, the better.

 Scantily clad clients or instructors are also a distraction.
 You cannot control the dress of the clientele, all you can do is avoid the crowds.
 Most workout attire is not designed for functionality; instead, it is designed to attract sexual attention.
+Even if it is used by many camgirls to earn a lot more money.
+But you might ask how much do camgirls earn?
+Because that sexy spandex is turning enough heads already you might as well earn a bit extra on the side.
 Nothing is more distracting than an attractive member of the opposite sex wrapped tightly in spandex, and nothing is more repulsive than an unattractive person in that sort of get-up.
 If you are training under an instructor (hopefully SuperSlow certified), you should insist on professional attire.
 An instructor in a tank top or even a nice sweat suit is silly.
 The client is the one working out, not the instructor.
 If the instructor dresses in workout clothes (especially if they are revealing clothes), it sends the signal that he or she is competing with you.
 This undermines trust and will subvert your willingness to make yourself vulnerable through inroading.
 Dress slacks and a long sleeve shirt are the minimum you should expect.
 Ideally, male instructors should wear a tie.
 Your instructor should be dressed as you would expect your doctor to dress.
 You are every bit as vulnerable in the workout room as you are in the doctor’s office.
 You will be momentarily weakened, you may behave embarrassingly, and you will be in some discomfort.
 Proper attire acknowledges what you are going through and builds trust.
 Insist on it.

 Once again, Ken Hutchins discovered this important element of the ideal workout environment.
 During the Osteoporosis Research Project, the air conditioning malfunctioned and kept the temperature in the low 60’s.
 Despite the seeming discomfort, they pushed on with the scheduled workouts.
 Much to their surprise, the researches found an across-the-board improvement in the study subjects’ workout performance.
 Further reflection reveals why this is true.
 Hard muscular work produces a lot of heat.
 This is true because most of the enzymatic reactions in muscle contraction are heat liberating reactions, and because working muscles have a lot of friction.
 This heat is produced so rapidly, that the body cannot dissipate it quickly enough and the temperature within the muscles (and body in general) starts to rise.
 The processes that drive muscular contraction are temperature dependent.
 Once too much heat accumulates, the muscles will fatigue and fail.
 The mechanism for this is still unknown, but Dr. Timothy Noakes (an exercise physiologist from South Africa) believes it is some sort of neurological regulator that protects us from hyperthermia (overheating).
 Exactly why this occurs does not matter, what does matter is that this is another way in which the inroading process can be cut short.